Pedestrian dies after being struck by car near White River Amphitheatre

 The Hyundai, driven by a 30-year-old Enumclaw man, was traveling west on Highway 164 when the vehicle struck the Auburn man at Southeast 408th Street, according to the State Patrol.
 The pedestrian was in the travel lane of Highway 164.

 He was taken to Harborview Medical Center in Seattle.
-His name was not immediate released, pending notification of family,
+His name was not immediately released, pending notification of family,

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.